microsoft/python-etwtrace/README.md

 then you will prefer stack sampling (the default).
 This method inserts additional native function calls in place of pure-Python calls, and provides WPA with the metadata necessary to display the function.
+Configure the provide stack tags file (`python -m etwtrace --stacktags`) in WPA and view the "Stack (Frame Tags)" column to filter out internal Python calls.
+You will need Python symbols for the best results;
+these are an optional component in the installer from python.org.

 If you are capturing ETW events some other way for analysis, you may prefer more traditional instrumentation.